open5e/open5e/source/monsters/tome-of-beasts/F/fellforged.rst

 damage to all foes within 5 feet who fail a DC 14 Dexterity saving throw.
 Each use of this ability imposes a cumulative reduction in movement of 5 feet upon the fellforged.
-If its speed is reduced to 0 feet, the fellforged becomes paralyzed.
+If its speed is reduced to 0 feet, the fellforged becomes :ref:`srd:paralyzed`.